Actindo-AG/Documentation/PIM/UserInterface/03f_Catalogs.md

   > [Info] You have to click the button [SAVE] in the *Create new catalog* or *Edit catalog* view to finally delete the group.

-  > [Warning] Be aware that as soon as you delete a category, you also delete all assigned sub-categories.
+  > [Caution] Be aware that as soon as you delete a category, you also delete all assigned sub-categories.

 - [CANCEL]
   Click this button to cancel adding a category and close the window.